hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 ###Declarants and authorized agents

-The end user authenticates directly with us using their Government Gateway account, and grants authority to your software for specific scopes.
-We then issue an OAuth 2.0 ‘access_token’ that is specific to the end user.
-Your application passes the access token in subsequent API requests to user-restricted API endpoints.
-A user ‘access_token’ expires after 4 hours and will need to be refreshed.
+The declarant authenticates directly with us using their Government Gateway account, and grants authority to your application for specific scopes.
+We then issue an OAuth 2.0 ‘access_token’ that is specific to that declarant.
+Your application passes the 'access token' in subsequent API requests to user-restricted API endpoints.
+A declarant ‘access_token’ expires after 4 hours and will need to be refreshed.

 Full details and examples can be found on the [HMRC Developer Hub](/)